 With that in mind, we’ve taken a look at things you should keep in mind before making the move to the land Down Under.

 The same as if you were moving cities, the first thing you’ll have to nail down in a new country is somewhere to live.
 It may be advisable to stay in a hotel in your chosen area to get a look at the neighbourhoods you’d like to buy/rent in.
 From there you can look into renting a property.

 Based on the information gathered by Numbeo, renting a 1 bedroom apartment in the city will cost you just over £1,300 per month, dropping to around £960 outside of the city.

 If you’ve done your research and are looking to buy a house, be warned that prices have been on the rise in the recent year.

 Calculating your cost of living

 Before you leave to start your new life, it’s important to know how much that will cost.
 While getting somewhere to live is great, if you can’t afford food, you won’t have a great time.

 Use websites like Numbeo to give yourself a rough idea of how much your weekly shop would cost before you leave.
-It’ll allow you to budget the money you have and make it last throughout your job hunt/until you get you first pay check.
+It’ll allow you to budget the money you have and make it last throughout your job hunt/until you get your first paycheck.
 Here are a few important(ish) examples: